iaguilarmartin/eslint-config-iaguilarmartin/README.md

 # eslint-config-iaguilarmartin

 This package provides `.eslintrc` as an extensible shared configuration.
 There are two different configurations available.
-The default one for vanilla javascript or Node applications and an specific for React applications.
+The default one for vanilla JavaScript or Node applications and an specific for React applications.

 ## Usage